-The bowl is the biggest part of the filter, and is connected to the cap by either threading or twisted it to lock into place.
+The bowl is the biggest part of the filter, and is connected to the cap by either threading or twisted it to lock it into place.

-Sometimes the bowls of the air filter are plastic with a metal shroud, or are completely metal construction.
+Sometimes the bowls of the air filter are plastic with a metal shroud or are completely metal construction.
 That being the case, why use metal or metal shrouded bowls filter bowls?
 There’s a page about metal filter bowls for compressed air.

 7) Filter Quiet Zone

-Inside of almost every air filter bowl there will be a device that separates the bowl, horizontally, into two sections.
+Inside almost every air filter bowl there will be a device that separates the bowl, horizontally, into two sections.
 This barrier, often made of a plastic or plastic composite, is usually installed hanging from the bottom of the filter element inside the bowl.

-It has the purpose of blocking the cyclonic incoming air and preventing that fast moving compressed air from reaching the puddle of debris, water and oil that the filter is collecting in the bottom of the filter bowl.
+It has the purpose of blocking the cyclonic incoming air and preventing that fast-moving compressed air from reaching the puddle of debris, water, and oil that the filter is collecting in the bottom of the filter bowl.

-The barrier creates a quiet zone in the filter bowl, allowing the contamination that collects onto the sides of the bowl to flow down, out of the cyclonic air stream, and to remain – without getting entrained or re-entrained back into the same air stream, until the waste liquid can be expelled from the drain at the bottom of the bowl.
+The barrier creates a quiet zone in the filter bowl, allowing the contamination that collects onto the sides of the bowl to flow down, out of the cyclonic air stream, and to remain – without getting entrained or re-entrained back into the same air stream until the waste liquid can be expelled from the drain at the bottom of the bowl.

 8) Filter Drain

 All industrial compressed air filters will have a drain of some sort in the bottom of the filter bowl.

 These drains may be manual, a float type, or can be electric auto drains.
 They need to be opened regularly to allow collected water and debris to escape from the filter bowl.